AKK-Motorsport

 AKK-Motorsport is a Finnish motorsport organisation which governs over 320 member clubs in the country.
-The organisation is a member in Fédération Internationale de l'Automobile, and representing Finland there is its most important duty.
+The organisation is a member of Fédération Internationale de l'Automobile, and representing Finland there is its most important duty.
 AKK-Motorsport has divided Finland into 8 sections, which all have their local committees.
 They organise driver examination and education.

 As of 2016, the president of the AKK-Motorsport is Juhani Pakari.